Ultimate Guide to Visiting the Bahamas Swimming Pigs in 2026

 Is meeting the famous Swimming Pigs of Exuma, Bahamas on your bucket list?
 Check out these pictures and how to meet them too! #SwimmingPigs #Travel #Exuma #Bahamas

-27 thoughts on “6 Tips for Visiting the Swimming Pigs of Exuma”
+27 thoughts on “Ultimate Guide to Visiting the Bahamas Swimming Pigs in 2026”

 1. I love pigs (even the livestock variety) and have wanted to do this since I first heard about it a couple years ago.
 Not sure I would want to put my face in the water near them though…wading sounds just fine, thankyouverymuch 😉